 Term Definition AFS Australian Financial Services.
 AMIT Attribution Managed Investment Trust.
 ASIC Australian Securities & Investments Commission.
 Associated Investors An investor may be considered to be an 'associated person' of another investor if we deem the investor to exhibit, or we become aware of one or more of the following attributes with respect to the investor: the investor is, either in partnership with or by other arrangement, associated with another person or entity which also has investments in the Trust, (trustee and custodial arrangements may be excluded in this assessment); the investor has indicated that it has an arrangement with an AFS Licensee or authorised dealership and/or adviser which also has arrangements with other investors of the Trust; the investor is an 'associated person' of one or more existing investors under a Duties Act of a State or Territory.
 AUPM Australian Unity Property Management Pty Ltd ABN 76 073 590 600.
 Business Day a Melbourne business day.
+CDN Continuous Disclosure Notice.
 CGT Capital Gains Tax.
 Class A Units units issued under the Constitution of Australian Unity Healthcare Property Trust.
 Class A Units are distinguishable by the management fees, withdrawal rights and allocation to the Trust's assets.
 Constitution the Constitution of Australian Unity Healthcare Property Trust as amended from time to time.
 Existing Investor an investor in the Trust who has a registered address in Australia and holds: Retail Units; Wholesale Units; and/or Class A Units.
-FFO funds from operations.
-GAV the Gross Asset Value is the sum of value of property the Trust owns.
+FF0 funds from operations.
+GAV the Gross Asset Value is the sum of value of all the assets the Trust owns.
 IDPS Investor Directed Portfolio Service.
 Maximum Limit the maximum exposure an investor, or the aggregated exposure of a group of Associated Investors may have to the Trust's net tangible assets which is set out in Section 5.04.
-MNHHS Metro North Health Metro and Health Service.
+Medium Term Notes Programme the senior, unsecured six-year fixed rate medium term notes issued by the Trust under the programme established on 20 October 2023.
 Northwest Northwest Healthcare Australia RE Limited (as trustee of NWH Australia Hold Trust No. 2) Permitted Jurisdiction Australia and any other jurisdiction as determined by the Responsible Entity.
-PDS this Product Disclosure Statement dated 8 September 2023.
+PDS this Product Disclosure Statement dated 5 December 2024.
 REIT Real Estate Investment Trust.
 Responsible Entity the responsible entity of the Trust which is Australian Unity Funds Management Limited ('AUFM') ABN 60 071 497 115 as at the date of this PDS.
 Retail Units units issued under the Constitution.
 Retail Units are distinguishable by their inception date and withdrawal rights.
 Settlement Deed the Settlement Deed entered into between, among other parties, AUFM and Northwest on 6 July 2023.
 SMSF a Self-Managed Super Fund.
-STARS Surgical, Treatment and Rehabilitation Service Trust Australian Unity Healthcare Property Trust ARSN 092 755 318.
+Trust Australian Unity Healthcare Property Trust ARSN 092 755 318.
 Unit a Retail Unit, Wholesale Unit or Class A Unit.
 W&CM Australian Unity Wealth & Capital Markets.
-Wholesale Units the separate class of units issued under the Constitution.
-Wholesale Units are distinguishable by their inception date and withdrawal rights.